erikrose/blessings/README.rst

 ===============================

 There are a bazillion terminal formatting libraries for Python.
-Here are a few ways Blessings distinguishes itself, each of which I've seen done the other way.
+Here are a few ways Blessings distinguishes itself.
 Blessings...

 * ...can output to any file-like object, not just stdout.
 * ...is not hard-coded to work with only a certain terminal type.
-* ...gets up-to-the-minute terminal height and width, so you can respond to terminal size changes (SIGWINCH signals).
+* ...gets up-to-the-moment terminal height and width, so you can respond to terminal size changes (SIGWINCH signals).
 Many other libraries query the ``COLUMNS`` and ``LINES`` environment variables or the ``cols`` or ``lines`` terminal capabilities, which don't update promptly, if at all.